eloqdata/eloq-website/website/blog/2024-08-22-benchmark-cluster/index.md

 X-axis: Represents the different workload types (read/write/mixed) used in the benchmark, simulating a range of real-world scenarios.

-Y-axis: Measures the QPS (Queries Per Second).
+Y-axis: Measures the OPS (Operations Per Second).

 <p align="center">
 <div style={{ width: '720px', textAlign: 'center'}}>